ajayre/r107-ac-controller/README.md

 ### Programming the Firmware

-Set the target to ATmega328P (Arduino Nano).
+Set the target to 'ATmega328P (Arduino Nano)'.
 Remove the RUN jumper.
 Replace the jumper after programming.

 ### LED Operation

 The LED will turn on when firmware execution starts.
-Note that there is a delay of around two or three seconds while the bootloader runs.
+Note that there is a delay of around two or three seconds while the bootloader runs and the LED will be off during this time.

 LED off = power supply problem
 LED on solid = in the 'ready' state, waiting for AC to be turned on.
 Compressor and blower are off.